Ftalxx/Quantum_Guitar/README.md

 ---

 ### A Structured Waveform
-When you pluck a string, you're not just hearing a single frequency—you're hearing a blend of frequencies layered on top of each other, called **harmonics** or **overtones**.
+When you pluck a string, you're not just hearing a single frequency you're hearing a blend of frequencies layered on top of each other, called **harmonics** or **overtones**.

 - The **fundamental frequency** is the base note you hear (e.g., A = 440 Hz).
 - **Harmonics** are integer multiples of this base frequency (880 Hz, 1320 Hz, etc.).